aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 <a name="embeddingDebugCores"></a>
 # Embedding Debug Cores in CL

-The Custom Logic (CL) is required to include the [CL Debug Bridge](../common/shell_latest/TBD) provided by AWS as part of the HDK, and any required standard Xilinx debug IP components like ILAs and VIOs.
+The Custom Logic (CL) is required to include the [CL Debug Bridge](../common/shell_stable/design/ip/cl_debug_bridge/sim/cl_debug_bridge.v) provided by AWS as part of the HDK, and any required standard Xilinx debug IP components like ILAs and VIOs.

 The following list describes the steps to successfully setup debug in a CL:

 **Step 1 (Required):**	Instance the CL Debug Bridge.
-The CL Debug Bridge must be instantiated at the top-level of the CL, and the nets connecting to the CL Debug Bridge must have the same as the port names of the CL Debug Bridge, except the clock.
+The CL Debug Bridge must be instantiated at the top-level of the CL.
+The nets connecting to the CL Debug Bridge must have the same names as the port names of the CL Debug Bridge, except the clock.
 The clock to the CL Debug Bridge should be one of the various input CL clocks (clk_main_a0 and all the clk_xtra\_\*).
 When the net names are correct, these nets will connect automatically to the top level of the CL.
-The below code snippet shows the instance for the CL Debug Bridge.
+The following code snippet shows the instance for the CL Debug Bridge.

 ```
 cl_debug_bridge CL_DEBUG_BRIDGE (